Stay Inside Your Circle of Competence With Financial Products

 2. Write how it makes money from you.

-5. If the benefit is small and the complexity is high, choose simplicity.
+5. If the benefit is small and the complexity is high, choose simplicity, and see principles before products for setting that bar before you shop next time.

 01